compliance-framework/docs/docs/architecture/index.md

 import DocCardList from '@theme/DocCardList';

-# Architecture of Cloud Compliance Framework
+# Architecture of Compliance Framework

 This architecture represents a distributed, event-driven system designed to monitor and report real-time compliance across multiple environments, such as Azure and on-premise networks.
 It leverages the OSCAL model proposal and encompasses an assessment runtime for compliance checking and an event bus for communication.